-Seeing images of the elegant looking cocktails posted online was a factor in prompting me to try my hand at making an espresso martini.
+Seeing images of the elegant-looking cocktails posted online was a factor in prompting me to try my hand at making an espresso martini.
 The clincher was spotting a set of martini glasses at my local supermarket.
 Why not?
 I thought.
-Buying a set also commits me to trying my hand at making cosmopolitans in the not too distant future.
+Buying a set also commits me to try my hand at making cosmopolitans in the not too distant future.

 Equipment for making an espresso martini

 You’ll need a cocktail shaker, a strainer, an espresso maker and suitable glasses.